Relations with Japan

 - NATO and Japan signalled their commitment to strengthening cooperation in a joint political declaration signed in April 2013.

-- Work is being taken forward through an Individual Partnership and Cooperation Programme, agreed in May 2014.
+- Since 2014, work is being taken forward through an Individual Partnership and Cooperation Programme.

-- Practical cooperation is being developed in a wide range of areas, including peace-support and crisis management activities, humanitarian assistance and disaster relief, cyber defence, defence against terrorism, non-proliferation, as well as participation in military activities.
+- Practical cooperation is being developed in a wide range of areas, including cyber defence, maritime security, humanitarian assistance and disaster relief, non-proliferation, defence science and technology, and women, peace and security.

 Key areas of cooperation

 Japan’s cooperation with NATO is mutually beneficial and includes: